ironrockdavid92/CW-AWS-Dev-Works/aws/hands-on/eu_volumes/ec2-04-extending-partitioning-ebs-volumes.md

 ls -lh /mnt/3rd-vol-part2/

-# NOTE: You can use "sudo mount -a" to mount volumes and partitions after editing fstab file without rebooting.
+# NOTE: You can use "sudo mount -a" to mount volumes and partitions after editing fstab file without rebooting...